Qualifying Recognised Overseas Pension Scheme (QROPS)

 - During any period when the client has been a U.K. tax resident in the year of the transaction or any of the previous five U.K. tax years (the U.K. tax year ends April 5), or

-- Within ten years of the date that pension funds were deposited into the QROPS account.
+- Within 10 years of the date that pension funds were deposited into the QROPS account.

 If payments in the reporting period are considered "unauthorized payments," they would be subject to U.K. tax charges and possible penalties.
-HMRC will review the nature of the transfer and/or withdrawal and determine whether a 40% unauthorized payments charge and possible additional 15% surcharge will apply.
+HMRC will review the nature of the transfer and/or withdrawal and determine whether an unauthorized payments charge and possible additional surcharge will apply.

 iA Clarington requests QROPS money transfers by wire in GBP, but occasionally payment is sent by cheque.
 Funds wired in GBP will be subject to the currency conversion rate charged by the bank we use for wire services.